tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 This structure is placed in the RRData section of a TXT record as encoded above.
 The Resource Record TTL determines the lifetime of the published ESNI keys.
-Clients MUST NOT use ESNI keys beyond their recommended lifetime.
+Clients MUST NOT use ESNI keys beyond their published lifetime.
 Note that the length of this structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.

 # The "encrypted_server_name" extension {#esni-extension}